 Nish, Jennifer.
 “Representing Precarity, Disavowing Politics: The Exceptional(ist) Appeal of Humans of New York.”
 Peitho, vol 20, issue 2, 2018.

 Nish, Jennifer, Kimberly A. Williams, and L. Ayu Saraswati.
 “Marching and Crossing Borders: A Transnational Conversation.”
 Feminist and Queer Theories: A Transnational Reader, eds.
 L. Ayu Saraswati and Barbara Shaw.
-(Forthcoming with Oxford UP.)
+Oxford UP.
+2021.

 Nish, Jennifer.
 “Spreadable Genres, Multiple Publics: The Pixel Project’s Digital Campaigns to Stop Violence against Women.”
 Genre and the Performance of Publics, eds.
 Mary Jo Reiff and Anis Bawarshi.
 Logan, UT: Utah State University Press.
 2016.